A play in 6 acts. My latest.

 Solicitations of Abbou, a young servant by a married woman, Nana her master’s wife.
 He’s tempted but all the more striking is his consciousness of the ultimate sanction of morality.
-His persisting integrity exemplifies higher power-a world’s influence might invade but would not touch the upright.
 He does not falter; he rejects her innuendoes and solicitations willy-nilly.

 But she takes her revenge-doesn’t take his rejection lying down.
-The covetous wife turns the tables on him by asserting the opposite of the truth.
-Makes a covert appeal to the jealousy of the men-servants against the hated Abbou, and to the fears of the society women, whom she represents as unsafe from insults.
+The covetous wife turns the tables on him and makes a covert appeal to the jealousy of the men, servants against the hated Abbou, and to the fears of the society women, whom she represents as unsafe from insults.
 The women all agree that no man has a right to resist their solicitations.
 Beauty is spurned.
 Her distorted account of facts has the desired effect on her husband.
 And there is the threat of prison for Abbou, and the company of the vilest of men, instead of the caresses of beauty in high places.

-The Judge, her husband, can read through their solicitations, and have been busy all along with another similar strange death-row case, a perfect parallel to the false accusation by his Wife to his own servant.
+But the Judge, her husband, can read through their solicitations, and have been busy all along with a similar strange death-row case, a perfect parallel to the false accusation by his Wife to his own servant.
 Where two brothers living together and the wife of the Elder Brother, accuses the Younger Brother falsely.
 The Elder seeks to murder the Younger.
 But being at last convinced of his innocence, he slays his Wife instead.

 All these happens against a background of the domineering presence of Big Mama, the Judge’s mother, and who is not only in bad books with Nana, but also is soliciting lobbying, and helping a covetous lass, Minnie, to get married to her son.